Support Groups

 These are homeschool families who attend St. Mary Littleton Catholic Church in Littleton, Colorado.
 Not everyone in the group belongs to St. Mary as their home parish.
 They are an informal subset of Holy Family Home Educators, which encompasses the greater Denver Metro area.
 The purpose of this group is to facilitate communication concerning events that would primarily be of interest to Catholic homeschooling families in this part of town.

-Colorado Springs Unschoolers
+Preschool Homeschoolers of Colorado Springs

 Homeschool Science Colorado (HSC)